Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

 Figure~\ref{fig:TCompare} shows the resulting throughput of these TMs in three topologies: hypercubes, random regular graphs, and fat trees~\cite{fattree-new}.
-Note that a comparison of absolute throughput across topologies is meaningless since these are not built with the same ``equipment'' (node degree, number of servers, etc.); the meaningful comparison here is of the various TMs within each topology.
-In all cases, A2A traffic has the highest throughput; throughput decreases or does not change as we move to a random matching TM with $10$ servers per switch, and progressively decreases as the number of servers per switch is decreased to $1$ under random matching, and finally to the longest matching TM.
+In all cases, A2A traffic has the highest throughput; throughput decreases or does not change as we move to a random matching TM with $10$ servers per switch, and progressively decreases as the number of servers per switch is decreased to $1$ under random matching, and finally to the Kodialam TM and the longest matching TM.
 We also plot \pbgnew{the lower bound given by Theorem~\ref{thm:a2a}}: $T_{A2A}/2$.
+Comparison across topologies is not relevant here since the topologies are not built with the same ``equipment'' (node degree, number of servers, etc.)

-These three topologies were chosen to illustrate cases when our approach is most helpful, somewhat helpful, and least helpful at finding near-worst-case TMs.
+We chose these three topologies to illustrate cases when our approach is most helpful, somewhat helpful, and least helpful at finding near-worst-case TMs.
 In the \textbf{hypercube}, the longest matching TM is extremely close to the worst-case performance.
 To see why, note that the longest paths have length $d$ in a $d$-dimensional hypercube, twice as long as the mean path length; and the hypercube has $n\cdot d$ uni-directional links.
 The total flow in the network will thus be $(\#\: flows \cdot average\: flow\: path\: length) = n\cdot d$. \pbgnew{Thus,} all links will be perfectly utilized if the flow can be routed, which empirically it is.
 In the \textbf{random graph}, there is less variation in end-to-end path length, but across our experiments the longest matching is always within $1.5\times$ of the provable lower bound (\pbgnew{and may be even closer to the true lower bound, since Theorem~\ref{thm:a2a}} may not be tight).
 In the \textbf{fat tree}, which is here built as a three-level nonblocking topology, there is essentially no variation in path length since asymptotically nearly all paths go three hops up to the core switches and three hops down to the destination.
 Here, our TMs are no worse than all-to-all, and the simple $T_{A2A}/2$ lower bound is off by a factor of $2$ from the true worst case (which is throughput of $1$ as this is a nonblocking topology).